micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/system_modes/index.md

 Documentation and code can be found at:
 [github.com:system_modes/README.md#lifecycle](https://github.com/micro-ROS/system_modes/blob/master/system_modes/README.md#lifecycle)

 ### System Hierarchy and Modes

-We provide a modeling concept for specifying the hierarchical composition of systems recursively from nodes and for specifying the states and modes of systems and subsystems with the extended lifecycle, analogously to nodes.
+We provide a modeling concept for specifying the hierarchical composition of systems recursively from nodes and for specifying the states and modes of systems and (sub-)systems with the extended lifecycle, analogously to nodes.
 This system modes and hierarchy (SMH) model also includes an application-specific the mapping of the states and modes along the system hierarchy down to nodes.

 The description of this model can be found at:
 [github.com:system_modes/README.md#system-modes](https://github.com/micro-ROS/system_modes/blob/master/system_modes/README.md#system-modes)
 A simple example is provided at:
 [github.com:system_modes_examples/README.md#example-mode-file](https://github.com/micro-ROS/system_modes/blob/master/system_modes_examples/README.md#example-mode-file)

 ### Mode Inference

 The mode inference infers the entire system states (and modes) based on the lifecycle states, modes, and parameter configuration of its components, i.e. the ROS 2 lifecyle nodes.
-It parses the model and subscribes to lifecycle/mode change requests, lifecycle/mode changes, and parameter events.
+It parses the SMH model and subscribes to lifecycle/mode change requests, lifecycle/mode changes, and parameter events.

+Based on the lifecycle change events it knows the _actual_ lifecycle state of all nodes.
+Based on parameter change events it knows the _actual_ parameter values of all nodes, which allows inference of the _modes_ of all nodes based on the SMH model.
+Based on the SMH model and the inferred states and modes of all nodes, states and modes of all (sub-)systems can be _inferred_ bottom-up along the system hierarchy.
+This can be compared to the latest _requested_ states and modes to detect a deviation.

 The documentation and code can be found at:
 [github.com:system_modes/README.md#mode-inference](https://github.com/micro-ROS/system_modes/blob/master/system_modes/README.md#mode-inference)
 The mode inference can be best observed in the mode monitor, a console-based debugging tool, see:
 [github.com:system_modes/README.md#mode-monitor](https://github.com/micro-ROS/system_modes/blob/master/system_modes/README.md#mode-monitor)

 ### Mode Manager

-The mode manager allows for runtime system adaptation based on such a system hierarchy and modes model.
-It parses the model and provides all services and topics to request state and mode changes and to monitor these changes.
+Building upon the _Mode Inference_ mechanism, the mode manager provides additional services and topics to _manage and adapt_ system states and modes according to the specification in the SMH model.

 The documentation and code can be found at:
 [github.com:system_modes/README.md#mode-manager](https://github.com/micro-ROS/system_modes/blob/master/system_modes/README.md#mode-manager)